t-mullen/hyperhost/README.md

 <h4 align="center">Peer-To-Peer Node Servers in the Browser.</h4>
 <br>

+*Currently just a prototype.
+A production version is in development.*

 ### Demo
 Drag and drop your website (with at least an **index.html**) into https://rationalcoding.github.io/hyperhost/.
 It will be instantly served ***from your browser*** via WebRTC.